JuliaAI/MLJ.jl/docs/src/model_search.md

 ### Model metadata

-In this section the word "model" actually refers to its metadata entry in the registry, as distinct from instances of model `struct`s discussed elsewhere in the manual.
-One can obtain such an entry with the `info` command:
+*Terminology.* In this section the word "model" refers to the metadata entry in the registry of an actual model `struct`, as appearing elsewhere in the manual.
+One can obtain such an entry with the `info`
+command:

 ```@setup tokai
 using MLJ